The stories of Elijah run the 13 tribes of Israel as do the

 31Then he said, May god do so and also more to me, if the head of Elisha the son of Shaphat will remain on him this day.

-32But Elisha was sitting in his house and the elders were sitting with him; and the king sent a messenger; but before the messenger came to him, he said to the elders, Do you see how this son of a murderer has sent to take away my head?
-Look, when the messenger comes, shut the door and push him outside, because the sound of his master's feet is behind him.
+32But Elisha was sitting in his house and the elders were sitting with him; and the king sent a king; but before the king came to him, he said to the elders, Do you see how this son of a murderer has sent to take away my head?
+Look, when the king comes, shut the door and push him outside, because the sound of his master's feet is behind him.

-33And while he was still speaking with them, the messenger came to him; and he said, Look, this evil is from Yahvah; why should I pray to Yahvah any longer?
+33And while he was still speaking with them, the king came to him; and he said, Look, this evil is from Yahvah; why should I wait for Yahvah any longer?

 1Then Elisha said, Hear the word of Yahvah; Yahvah says, Tomorrow about this time a measure of fine flour will be sold for a shekel and 2 measures of barley for a shekel in the gate of Samaria.